TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

     * We perform *lower-bound* inference from all upper-bounds of `V` to `U`, which contains an unfixed type variable

 * Second phase
-  * Firstly, All *unfixed* type variables `Xᵢ` which do not *depend on* ([§12.6.3.6](expressions.md#12636-dependence)), *shape-depend on*, and *type-depend on* any `Xₑ` are fixed ([§12.6.3.12](expressions.md#126312-fixing)).
+  * Firstly, all *unfixed* type variables `Xᵢ` which do not *depend on* ([§12.6.3.6](expressions.md#12636-dependence)), *shape-depend on*, and *type-depend on* any `Xₑ` are fixed ([§12.6.3.12](expressions.md#126312-fixing)).
   * If no such type variables exist, all *unfixed* type variables `Xᵢ` are *fixed* for which all of the following hold:
     * There is at least one type variable `Xₑ` that *depends on*, *shape-depends on*, or *type-depends on* `Xᵢ`
     * There is no type variable `Xₑ` on which `Xᵢ` *shape-depends on*.
     * `Xᵢ` has a non-empty set of bounds and has at least on bound which doesn't contain any *unfixed* type variable.
-  * Otherwise continue as in standard
+  * Otherwise continue as the standard says.

 * Fixing
   * An *unfixed* type variable `Xᵢ` with a set of bounds is *fixed* as follows:
-    * If the type variable has a shape bound, check the type has no conflicts with other bounds of that type variable in the same way as in the standard.
+    * If the type variable has a shape bound, check the type has no conflicts with other bounds of that type variable in the same way as the standard says.
 It it has no conflicts, the type variable is *fixed* to that type.
 Otherwise type inference failed.
-    * Otherwise, fix it as standard says.
+    * Otherwise, fix it as the standard says.

 #### Type inference for constructor

 > Note: Complexity
 >
-> Because performing type inference can even take exponential time, the restriction was made above to avoid it.
+> Because performing type inference can even take exponential time when a type system contains overloading, the restriction was made above to avoid it.
-> It regards to permit only one method `Add` in the collections and binding of elements in the constructors where before the overload resultion we bind all *object_creation_expressions* without target info and then in case of overload resulution success and some of these elements failed in the binding, we try to bind it again with already known target type information.
+> It regards to permit only one method `Add` in the collections and binding arguments before the overload resolution when we bind all *object_creation_expressions* without target info and then in case of overload resolution success and some of these arguments failed in the binding, we try to bind it again with already known target type information.

 ### Compile-time checking of dynamic member invocation

 We change the [compile-time checking](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1265-compile-time-checking-of-dynamic-member-invocation) in order to be useful during partial type inferece.

 - First, if `F` is a generic method and type arguments were provided, then those, that aren't *inferred_type_argument* are substituted for the type parameters in the parameter list.
 However, if type arguments were not provided, no such substitution happens.
-- Then, any parameter whose type is open (i.e., contains a type parameter; see [§8.4.3](types.md#843-open-and-closed-types)) is elided, along with its corresponding parameter(s).
+- Then, any parameter whose type is open (i.e., contains a type parameter; see §8.4.3) is elided, along with its corresponding parameter(s).

 ### Nullability

-We can use examination mark `?` to say that inferred type argument should be nullable type (e.g. `F<_?>(...)`).
+We can use an examination mark `?` to say that the inferred type argument should be a nullable type (e.g. `F<_?>(...)`).

 ## Drawbacks
 [drawbacks]: #drawbacks